Brand Decisions

 Values / limits / credibility

-A value only becomes real when it changes behaviour, criteria or choices.
-Otherwise, it remains surface language.
+A value only becomes real when it changes behaviour, criteria, or choices.

 Read the article